 Lady and the Tramp (1955)

 As a Disney animated classic, this tale of unlikely romance is one of the sweetest stories we've ever seen.
-Even though it's quite a few years old, it's still entertaining to watch as the local animal pound tries to catch and lock up the once-spoiled Cocker Spaniel, Lady.
-She's soon rescued by a street-smart mutt named Tramp.
+Even though it's quite a few years old, it's still entertaining to watch as the local animal pound tries to catch and lock up the once-spoiled cocker spaniel, Lady.
+She's soon rescued by a street-smart mutt, Tramp.
 They fall in love and return to Lady's home, where she discovers her human family ecstatic and relieved to welcome her and her new friend home.

 Turner & Hooch (1989)

-Tom Hanks plays an uptight detective named Scott Turner, who is desperate to leave his small town for a more exciting life in the city.
+Tom Hanks plays an uptight detective named Scott Turner who is desperate to leave his small town for a more exciting life in the city.
 But things change when his friend, who works at a junkyard, is found mysteriously murdered.
-The friend leaves his giant dog named Hooch in Scott's care, which is when he figures that the dog may be able to help him solve his former owner's murder.
+The friend leaves his giant dog, Hooch, in Scott's care, which is when he figures that the dog may be able to help him solve his former owner's murder.